electrode-io/electrode-native/docs/cli/create-api-impl.md

 `--jsOnly/-j`

 * Generate an implementation skeleton project for a JavaScript implementation of the API

+`--packageName/-p`
+* Name to use for the apiImpl NPM package

+`--scope/-s`
+* Scope to use for the apiImpl NPM package

 `--outputDirectory/-o <directory>`